-Top tip: Use UCAS Track to keep an eye on your application.
+TOP TIP: Use UCAS Hub to keep an eye on your application.
 At Aberystwyth we aim to make a decision within four weeks.

-The offer will show on UCAS track
+The offer will show on UCAS Hub

 Decide where to go

 Once you've received all your offers, you'll need to decide which university you want to go to, within a set time.
 This is when you'll need to note which universities will be your firm and insurance choices.